robiniyeli/WP-store/README.md

 2. Check what files are modified/added/removed using the command : git status.
 Be sure to check if nothing change that you didn't want to change.
 3. Use the command: git add *. to add all the files. you can also add separate files by naming them one by one useing the same command (example): git add [NAME FILE.TYPE]
 4. Use command: git status. again to check if the items you want are added, they should be in green.
-5. Use command: git commit.
-You can also add a message by using: git commit -m '[MESSAGE]'
+5. Use command: git commit -m '[MESSAGE]'.
+A message is required, so just say what you changed.
 6. Use command: git push origin head.
 This will push the commit into the branch.

 That's it!
 Now you can add files yourself!